 My mission and heart’s joy is to help mommas exercise grace, compassion, patience, and love as they serve God, their husband, and their children by sharing my personal experiences and applying the Word of God.

 If you’re looking for craft projects, recipes, or home decor advice, I can suggest a few resources; but this blog is all about using biblical principles to navigate marriage and motherhood.

-- I love to read “real” books.
-I rarely read e-books.
+- I love to read “real” books and growing to love e-books.

 - Classic movies, 1940s.
 Love!

 - I am an introvert at core and Enneagram 6.

 - I love pink, but I’m not obsessed.

 - I prefer a cozy cabin with snow outside versus a tropical setting.

 - My husband is the only person who really gets me, and I LOVE him for that.